Ad-hoc Video Search (AVS)

 novel and unique relevant shots not easily discovered by other runs.
 Each team may submit only 1 novelty run.

-Please note the new required xml field in the dtd indicating if the run is of novelty or common type
+Please note the required xml field in the dtd indicating if the run is of novelty or common type.

 A new optional attributes are available for teams to submit explainability results.
 This is supported in the xml run files

 as optional timestamp and bounding box coordinates (please see the

 XML DTD container for run files) to localize "why" the submitted shot is releavnt to the query.
 The goal of this initiative is to allow

 for more detailed diagnostic results for teams and NIST and to assess if submitted results are relevant for the correct reasons.

 The submission types (automatic, manually-assisted, relevance feedback) are orthogonal to the training types (A, D, E, F).